ash0080/gun.doc.cn/Installation.md

 $ yarn add gun
 ```

-Then require Gun in your script:
+Then require GUN in your code:

 ```javascript
 var Gun = require('gun/gun');